previous pageDisplaying 1051-1080 of 1552next page

 By the Same Author: Shambles (2004), among others.

 Once Removed: Voices From Inside the Adoption Triangle.
 Sherry Sleightholm & Wendie Remond.
 1982.
 136p.
-McGraw-Hill-Ryerson Ltd.
+McGraw-Hill Ryerson.

 From the Publisher: This book speaks with unique power and intimacy to the millions of people across North America who, directly or indirectly, have had their lives touched by the adoption process.
 Here are the moving stories, taken from actual case histories, of adoptees who have tried to uncover a hidden past; of birth parents discovered by sons or daughters they had given up for adoption years before; and of adoptive parents who must cope with feelings of rejection, jealousy and bewilderment.